ermasavior/Weather-Outlook/README.md

 ## Package Structure

 The-Weather-Outlook program structured into three packages based on each responsibility:
 1. **application**, controls Java application (including app window, design, on-click actions, etc).
-Application package consists of 4 classes:
+Application package consists of 3 classes:
     - WeatherVisualization: display forecast results of a city on application.
     - WindowApp: Java Swing frame which contains GUI.
     - Main: main program which triggers main window and api.

 2. **openweathermap**, gets data from OpenWeatherMap API.
+Application package consists of 6 classes:
     - DataFetcher: request and receive forecast data.
     - CityForecast: multiple forecasts of a city per 3 hour.
     - HourlyForecast: a weather forecast of a city at a time (contains humidity, wind, state of weather status).